Choosing a child's last name

 Consent to recognition of child

-Once you have made an appointment you will receive a confirmation email.
-This e-mail also contains a link that allows you to change or cancel your appointment yourself.
+Once you have made an appointment you will receive a confirmation e-mail.
+This e-mail also contains a link that allows you to change or delete your appointment.

 Are you changing your appointment?
-Then don't forget to delete the other appointment!
+If so, don't forget to delete the other appointment!

 Bring to the appointment